Blog

 US-based iGate acquired nearly 63 per cent stake in country’s sixth largest IT firm Patni Computer Systems for $1.22 billion.

-iGate will buy 45.6 per cent of the shares of the three founders of Patni – Narendra Patni, Gajendra Patni and Ashok Patni- along with the 17.4 per cent stake of private equity firm General Atlantic,
+iGate bought 45.6 per cent of the shares of the three founders of Patni – Narendra Patni, Gajendra Patni and Ashok Patni- along with the 17.4 per cent stake of private equity firm, General Atlantic.

-The transaction is valued at approximately $1.22 billion, including the mandatory 20 per cent open offer to be made to the public shareholders of Patni.
+The transaction was valued at approximately $1.22 billion, including the mandatory 20 per cent open offer made to the public shareholders of Patni.

-The deal is good for Patni, which for the last two years has been undergoing a period of uncertainty, giving it a clear roadmap for growth and competing with the bigger players.
+The deal seemed good for Patni, which for the last two years (since the deal) had been undergoing a period of uncertainty, giving it a clear roadmap for growth and competing with the bigger players.

-It’s even better deal for iGate, since the combined entity will be worth almost a billion dollars, which can help swing large deals in its favor.
+It was even better deal for iGate, since the combined entity was worth almost a billion dollars, which helped in swinging large deals in its favor.

 Analysis: